bitwarden/help/_articles/organizations/event-logs.md

 https://github.com/bitwarden/web/blob/master/src/locales/en/messages.json
 {% endcomment %}

+## Export Events

+Exporting event logs will create a `.csv` of all events within the specified date range:

+{% image /organizations/event-logs-export.png Export Event Logs %}

 ## API Responses

 Accessing Event Logs from the `/events` endpoint of the [Bitwarden Public API](https://bitwarden.com/help/article/public-api/) will return a JSON response like the following: